 In most states, once the lease has been terminated, you have the right to retake possession of the premises and/or demand any past-due rent.
 Of course, you also have the tenant’s security deposit , which can help you recoup at least some of your losses.

-You need to be careful when trying to resolve a dispute yourself.
-If a tenant is not paying rent or is damaging the property, you can’t change the locks in the premises (“lock-out") and you can't turn off the water or heat (“freeze-out”), or even threaten to do so, in an effort to get the tenant to pay the rent or leave the premises.
-If you do, you could be liable for any damages or injuries suffered by the tenant, as well as his or attorney’s fees.
+If you fail to follow state rules and procedures exactly, you may experience delays in evicting your tenant or perhaps even lose your lawsuit.
+And you certainly can’t change the locks in the premises (“lock-out”) or turn off the water or heat (“freeze-out”), or even threaten to do so, in an effort to get a tenant to leave the premises.
+These kind of self-help eviction remedies or similar short-cuts are illegal and may result in a court finding you liable for any damages, monetary losses, or injuries suffered by the tenant, as well as his or attorney’s fees.

 Questions for Your Attorney

-If my tenant owes me 3 months rent and clearly has no means of paying me, is it worth going to court and suing him for the unpaid rent after I evict him?
+- If my tenant owes me three months’ rent and clearly has no means of paying me, is it worth going to court and suing him for the unpaid rent after I evict him?
 Why can’t I keep and sell his furniture to pay for the rent?